 Pachysandra Removal Tips Using Chemicals

 Unfortunately, you’ll have to use a systemic herbicide to get rid of pachysandra.
-An herbicide containing glyphosate, such as Roundup, is a good choice.
-Roundup kills any vegetation it comes in contact with, so use it carefully.
+This kills any vegetation it comes in contact with, so use it carefully.

 If you spray it on, choose a calm day so the wind won’t carry it to other plants.
 Don’t use the herbicide where it may run off into bodies of water.
 If you have herbicide left over, store it in its original container and out of the reach of children.